-- Full-Time Fixed amount grants: Fixed amount grants are available for programs that enroll full-time members or less than full-time members serving in a full time capacity only.
+- Full-cost Fixed amount grants: Fixed amount grants are available for programs that enroll all types of member slots.
 Professional Corps may only have full-time members.
-Programs can access funds under the grant based on enrolling the full complement of members supported under the grant. - Education Award Grants (EAP) Fixed amount grant: Programs apply for a small fixed amount per MSY, can enroll less than full-time members, and use their own resources to cover all other costs.
+Programs can access funds under the grant based on enrolling and retaining the full complement of members supported under the grant. - Education Award Grants (EAP) Fixed amount grant: Programs apply for a small fixed amount per MSY, can enroll less than full-time members, and use their own resources to cover all other costs.
 Programs can access funds under the grant based on enrolling the full complement of members supported under the grant.
 As with full-time fixed amount grants, there are no specific match or financial reporting requirements for EAP fixed amount grants.